mengts13/BKEAttacker/README.md

 To evaluate the effectiveness of BKEAttacker in real-world scenarios, we conducted testing across **6 prominent intelligent automotive brands** and over **20 distinct vehicle models** currently on the market.
 Here are some demo videos.

 ## **a).** BKEAttacker Attack Detailed Steps:
+BKEAttacker is an adaptive automated attack methodology targeting BLE-based Passive Keyless Entry (PKES) systems.
+Unlike prior works, BKEAttacker eliminates the need for reverse engineering hardware/software components by employing a sandboxing mechanism to construct behavioral mappings of PKES operations.
+This enables the extraction of protocol specifications from target systems and facilitates the automated generation of tailored attack strategies.

 <video src="https://bkeattacker.oss-us-west-1.aliyuncs.com/BKEAttacker-detail-en.mp4" controls width="600"></video>

 ## **B).** BKEAttacker Attack Scenario:
+Compared to previous BLE Man-in-the-Middle attacks at the physical or link layer, BKEAttacker achieves extended attack range and environmental adaptability.
+This enables covert key extraction from victim PKES systems in stealthy scenarios, allowing attacks against target vehicles.

 ### Tracking of Victims: